flipperdevices/flipperzero-firmware/README.md

 ## Getting Started

-There are pre-built .fap files for the official FW as well as unleashed FW.
+There are pre-built .fap files for the official FW (untested) as well as unleashed FW (tested).

 You will need to manually flash the Wi-Fi dev board.